KJ72/HaxRecord/README.md

 # HaxRecord
-record your .hbr2 file and directly download it in mp4 version
+this uses haxball replay analyzer to record your gameplay and then lets you download the mp4 version.